midnightntwrk/midnight-architecture/proposals/0009-mithril-state-verification.md

 <!-- Describe your proposal in detail. -->

-Remove the committee from the direct process of generating a certificate of bridge transactions.
+Remove the committee, used for consensus, from the direct process of generating a certificate of bridge transactions.

-Apply Mithril technology to the periodic agreement of state on Midnight's chain.
+As an alternative, apply Mithril technology to the periodic agreement of state on Midnight's chain.
-Use this agreement as evidence of faithful execution of updates to the Midnight chain and a commitment to that agreement on mainchain.
+Use this agreement as evidence of faithful execution of updates to the Midnight chain and commit "proof" of this evidence on mainchain.
 Specifically witnessing the set of bridge transactions over a time window, and posting an aggregate signature certificate.

 # Desired Result